HomeGuidesReference

 snap_amount + ebt_cash_amount + other_amount = sales_tax_applied + snap_total + ebt_cash_total + remaining_total

-You can access a summary of this information, including taxes collected, using the Order report request.
+You can also get a summary of this information, including taxes collected, by using the Order report function.

 What’s Next